apache/mynewt-site/docs/os/modules/fs/fs/fs_unlink.md

 int fs_unlink(const char *filename)
 ```

 Unlinks the file or directory at the specified path.
 This is the function to use if you want to delete a file or directory from the disk.
 If the path refers to a directory, all the directory's descendants are recursively unlinked.
-Any open file handles refering to an unlinked file remain valid, and can be read from and written to as long as they remain open.
+Any open file handles referring to an unlinked file remain valid, and can be read from and written to as long as they remain open.

 #### Arguments